lwilson123/LJ-Convert/README.md

   --clean ^
   --name "LJ Convert" ^
   --icon "app.ico" ^
-  lj_convert.py
+  main.py
 ```

-With this smaller build, FFmpeg and yt-dlp need to be installed separately or available through your system PATH.
+This makes the EXE smaller, but FFmpeg, FFprobe, and yt-dlp must be installed separately or available through your system PATH.

+## File Size Note

+If FFmpeg, FFprobe, and yt-dlp are bundled into the EXE, the final file may be large.
+This is normal because FFmpeg is a large tool by itself.

 ## Supported Input Files